-The title 'Partner' conveys that the person is a senior member within their respective division, and is among the group of persons who hold anequity interest (shareholder) in its parent entity, Findex Group Limited.
-The only professional service offering which is conducted by a partnership is the Crowe Australasia external audit division.
-All other professional services offered by Findex Group Limited are conducted by a privately owned organisation and/of its subsidiarion.
+The title 'Partner' conveys that the person is a senior member within their respective division, and is among the group of persons who hold an equity interest (shareholder) in its parent entity, Findex Group Limited.
+The only professional service offering which is conducted by a partnership is external audit, conducted via the Crowe Australasia external audit division and Unison SMSF Audit.
+All other professional services offered by Findex Group Limited are conducted by a privately owned organisation and/or its subsidiaries.

 Findex (Aust) Pty Ltd, trading as Crowe Australasia is a member of Crowe Global, a Swiss verein.
 Each member firm of Crowe Global is a separate and independent legal entity.
 Findex (Aust) Pty Ltd and its affiliates are not responsible or liable for any acts or omissions of Crowe Global or any other member of Crowe Global.
-Crowe Global does not render any professional services and does not have an ownership or partnership interest in

-Findex (Aust) Ptv Ltd. Services are provided by Crowe Albury, an affiliate of Findex (Aust) Ptv Ltd. © 2022 Findex (Aust) Ptv Ltd.
+Crowe Global does not render any professional services and does not have an ownership or partnership interest in Findex (Aust) Pty Ltd. Services are provided by Crowe Albury, an affiliate of Findex (Aust) Pty Ltd.

-Statement of Profit or Loss and Other Comprehensive Income
+Statement of Profit or Loss and Other Comprehensive Income For the year ended 30 June 2023